imrafaelmerino/JIO/README.md

 - **debugEach**: Debugging is an essential part of software development, and contextual logging is a powerful tool for diagnosing issues.
 JIO simplifies debugging with its `debug` and `debugEach` methods, which allows you to log information at various points in your code effortlessly.
-In our `SignupService`, we utilize `debugEach(email)` to provide context-specific logging for the email variable.
-This aids in understanding the flow of data and helps pinpoint any potential problems.

 - **JFR (Java Flight Recorder)**: JIO leverages JFR for logging purposes.
 This choice offers several advantages.
 First, it's Java-native, which means it seamlessly integrates with the Java ecosystem, ensuring compatibility and